 No. If you already have a claim on file for the property on the current roll, you do not need to file again.
-The county assessor will assess the new construction and apply the $56,420 excess exemption amount ($161,420* - $105,000) to your supplemental taxes.
+The county assessor will assess the new construction and apply any unused exemption amount to your supplemental taxes.
 If the assessed value of the new construction exceeds the excess exemption, you will be billed for the net supplemental taxes owed.

 Yes.
 Since you received 85 percent of the exemption on your regular bill and your supplemental bill was received after you filed for the exemption, you are considered to have timely filed on your supplemental bill.
 The remaining 15 percent of the exemption may be applied to your supplemental bill.

 I sold my home that was receiving the disabled veterans' exemption and moved into another home that I purchased.
 Am I allowed the exemption on my new home right away or do I have to wait for the next lien date (January 1)?